aitch25/lib_mysqludf_str/README.win_x64.txt

     +---------------+-----------------------------------------------------+

     If it's not, then copy lib_mysqludf_str.dll to the listed directory.

+  * ERROR 1126 (HY000): Can't open shared library 'lib_mysqludf_str.dll' (errno: 193)

+    This error can happen when you try to use the 64-bit version of lib_mysqludf_str with a 32-bit MySQL server.
+Either use the 32-bit version of lib_mysqludf_str or install 64-bit MySQL.

   * ERROR 1127 (HY000): Can't find symbol in library